 Is New Hall fully co-educational?

-New Hall we operate a highly successful ‘diamond model’ structure: co-education in the Preparatory Divisions (ages 3-11), single-sex education in the Boys’ Division and Girls’ Division (11-16) and co-education in the Sixth Form (16-18).
+New Hall we operate a highly successful ‘diamond model’ structure: co-education in the Preparatory Divisions (ages 1-11), single-sex education in the Girls’ Division and Boys’ Division (11-16) and co-education in the Sixth Form (16-18).
 In this way, New Hall provides the best of both worlds: the benefits of a co-educational environment together with the advantages of girls and boys being taught separately at Key Stages 3 and 4.

 Do we have to be Catholic to apply to New Hall?

-What are the travel arrangements for day pupils and boarders?
+What are the travel arrangements for day students and boarders?

 We have a number of coaches, minibuses and lift shares in operation.
 We have a minibus collection and drop-off at Chelmsford Station (direct from London Liverpool Street, approximately 35 minutes).
-Transport to and from airports (London Stansted 30 minutes away) is arranged by the school.
-For information on coaches and bus services to and from New Hall please contact the Mrs G Phillips on 01245 467 588.
+Transport to and from airports (London Stansted 30 minutes away) is arranged by the School.
+For information on coaches and bus services to and from New Hall please contact Mr Charlie Douglas Hughes on 01245 467 588.